qianglbl/mAD/README.md

 ****************************
 This package contains an Automatic Differentiation (AD) module/class, which has been implemented in five programming languages: Fortran, C++, Java, Python, and Julia.
-To utilize this module, standard variables (e.g., `double`) must be declared as AD variables.
+To utilize this module, some standard variables (e.g., `double`) must be declared as AD variables.

+The package aims to provide transparency and simplicity for integrating auto-differentiation into various applications.

 Please note that for each application, the `dimmax` variable within the module must be set to the total number of variables intended for differentiation.
 We have included